Monacraft/ManChat/README.md

 To compile:

+1. Add an icon to the App directory titled "ICON.ico" hence completing "App\ICON.ico"

-1. run compile.bat
+2. Run compile.bat

-2. type msbuild "Chat Application.csproj"
+3. Type msbuild "Chat Application.csproj"

-3. Enter and find the compiled program in App\bin
+4. Enter and find the compiled program in App\bin